 Two more adventure locations in Piskaro.

-On the outskirts of Piskaro sits Karnstein Castle, the abode of an ancient vampire posing as a foreign noblewoman who retired to the city for the healthful benefits of its fresh sea air.
+On the outskirts of Piskaro sits Vargori Castle, the abode of an ancient vampiress posing as a foreign noblewoman who has retired to the seaside for the healthful benefits of its fresh ocean air.

-• Carmilla Karnstein purchased the castle to use as her lair; she claims to be a noblewoman from a far-off land known as Styria—though no one has ever heard of such a place.
+• Erzebet Vargori purchased the castle to use as her lair; she claims to be a noblewoman from a far-off land.

-• Carmilla plays the part of an invalid stricken with a strange and incurable malady, but this merely disguises the fact that she is a bloodthirsty vampire.
+• Erzebet plays the part of an invalid stricken with a strange and incurable malady, but this merely disguises the fact that she is a bloodthirsty vampire.

-• As a woman of status and means, Carmilla Karnstein often holds balls, dances, and masquerades to which the well-to-do and aristocratic are always invited.
+• As a woman of status and means, Erzebet Vargori often holds balls, dances, and masquerades attended by the well-to-do and aristocratic.

-• If Carmilla takes an interest in a young woman at one of her parties, the girl is invited to become her companion.
+• If Erzebet takes an interest in a young woman at one of her parties, the girl is invited to become her companion.

-• When these companions return to their homes after a stint with Carmilla, they are always curiously anemic, listless, and sometimes lovelorn.
+• When these companions return to their homes after a stint with Erzebet, they are always curiously anemic, listless, and sometimes lovelorn.

-• Some of Carmilla’s lady companions are never heard from again.
+• Some of Erzebet’s lady companions are never heard from again once they enter her household.

 Our Lady of the Drowned